all-out/guides/_guides/bookmarks.md

 ### Chain Name

-Our home hole Joruzesalem has two static chains, named `s3` and `s4` for the C3 and C4 chains respectively.
-Any incoming wandering chains to Joruzsalem will be named `a`, `b`, `c`, etc.
+Our home hole has two static chains, named `s3` and `h` for the C3 and Hisec chains respectively.
+Any incoming wandering chains will be named `a`, `b`, `c`, etc.

 The name of the chain starts the name of every wormhole in that chain.
-This means that when the chain's connection to Joruzesalem closes, we can easily archive all bookmarks that start with that chain's name.
+This means that when the chain's connection to home closes, we can easily archive all bookmarks that start with that chain's name.

 ### Wormhole Class